Tobivi/ASK-HIM-chatbot/README.md

 - User-friendly input interface.
 - AI-generated responses based on user prompts.
 - Circular profile image display with user name.
-- Designed by [Ankush Mulkar].
+- Designed by Oduyebo Oluwatobi victor.

 ## Getting Started

-To run the Ask Buddy application locally, follow these steps:
+To run the Ask Him application locally, follow these steps:

 1. Clone this repository to your local machine.